 No matter how small or big a company is, its success depends on the people working in it.
 Naturally, any business will hire, retain, and promote professionals who can prove that they perform well.
 Now, if you want to gain a competitive edge, you need to take the initiative to sharpen your skill set.

-If you want to become more efficient at your job, you need to learn how to work smart—not hard.
+If you want to become more efficient at your job, you need to learn how to work smarter—not harder.
 So, we’ve gathered the best ways to improve work performance and boost your productivity.

 1. Eliminate Distractions